Milton, GA

 Just as with Milton's Local Road Safety Plan, Comprehensive Transportation Plan, and other relevant initiatives, the Safety in Action project places a high priority on informing, listening to, and engaging with members of our community.
 That will happen in a variety of ways, including in-person interactions (including outreach meetings and “pop-up” events) and online engagement.

-This outreach began with a kickoff survey.
-A summary of that survey's results can be accessed by clicking HERE (or you can view the full report HERE).
+This outreach began with a kickoff survey in summer 2025.
+A summary of that survey's results can be accessed by clicking HERE.
 People also came to Bloom Roadside on Tuesday, July 22, 2025, for a "Community Pop-up" event to see visuals, ask questions, and offer opinions on roundabouts.
-The Safety in Action team also attended the August 7 "Crabapple LIVE" in downtown Milton, and plan to be at Crabapple Fest on October 4.
-And in November 2025, team members met with citizens -- including numerous bicyclists -- for a special "pop-up" engagement session at Whitetail Bicycles and Coffee Company to discuss the Freemanville and Hopewell road corridors.
+The Safety in Action team also attended the August 7 "Crabapple LIVE" in downtown Milton; and in November 2025, team members met with citizens -- including numerous bicyclists -- for a special "pop-up" engagement session at Whitetail Bicycles and Coffee Company to discuss the Freemanville and Hopewell road corridors.
+Team members also engaged extensively with citizens at a pair of March events -- the Community Egg Hunt and an "Open House" focused on Freemanville and Hopewell roads' future.
+And in spring 2026, citizens offered valuable input once more as part of a second online survey.

 Stay tuned to this project webpage and the City's social media channels (especially Facebook) for the latest on engagement updates and project information.
 And if you have questions or feedback, contact Milton's Engineering Project Manager Rob Dell-Ross at robert.dell-ross@miltonga.gov.